What is at stake?

 How much do we know?

-The Earths’ climate is impacted by the concentration of certain gases in the atmosphere, known as greenhouse gases, the most important being carbon dioxide and methane.
-As a result of human activity since the Industrial Revolution, the atmospheric concentrations of greenhouse gases – generally expressed as the number of greenhouse gas molecules per million or ppm – have risen consistently, from 280 ppm at the dawn of the Industrial Revolution to almost 410 ppm in 2019.
+The Earth’s climate is impacted by the concentration of certain gases in the atmosphere, known as greenhouse gases, the most important being carbon dioxide and methane.
+As a result of human activity since the Industrial Revolution, the atmospheric concentrations of greenhouse gases – generally expressed as the number of greenhouse gas molecules per million or ppm – have risen consistently.
+At the dawn of the Industrial Revolution, the global average atmospheric carbon dioxide was approximately 280 ppm; in 2020, it reached almost 413 ppm – a new record high amount.
 Current carbon dioxide levels are the highest in at least 800,000 years.